-- You published a PDF formatted for letter-sized paper (or larger) that can’t be easily read or navigated on a phone
+- PDFs don’t adapt to screen size — if formatted for letter-sized (or larger) paper, they can’t be easily read or navigated on a phone

 - You named the PDF poorly (so it can’t be found later)

 - You linked to it poorly/confusingly (so people don’t know what kind of file they’re dealing with)

 - What happens next?
 The file may download to the user’s desktop or downloads directory on a desktop operating system (meaning they have to go find it and open it); it may open directly in the browser; it may open in 3rd-party software (some version of Adobe’s Acrobat Reader (or whatever they’re calling it this month) or Apple’s Preview app); some will find this trivial, others will have no idea what to do.
 Either way, providing instructions on this is not straightforward and is almost certainly beyond the scope of your website.